balkrishnarawool/futures/README.md

                     });
 ```

-But `CompletableFutures.combine()` provides an alternative which has the results of `Future`s are readily available and with correct types.
+But `CompletableFutures.combine()` provides an alternative which has the results of `Future`s readily available and with correct types.
 ```java
         var intFuture = getIntFutureFromSomewhere();
         var stringFuture = getStringFutureFromSomewhere();